binxhealth/force-vue-awakens/README.md

 3. Run `yarn start`.
 4. Navigate to `http://localhost:8080`

+## Configuring Babel

+Before running anything, the Babel environment must be set

+If starting the VueJS web application/running unit tests, set Babel environment to 'dev' using `export BABEL_ENV=dev`

+If running the e2e tests, set Babel environment to 'test' using `export BABEL_ENV=test`

 ## Resources

 Here are some software projects / technologies that are used in this